Orvis Helios 3 Fly Rods

-Amazing new fly rod best I have seen in years the 8d, 5f and 5d are outstanding fly rods.
+Amazing new fly rods best I have seen in years the 9 foot 8 wt in the D, the 9ft 5F and 5D are outstanding fly rods.

 There is a famous quote by Wyatt Earp, "Fast is fine, but accuracy is everything."
 What anglers discover with experience is just that.
 In fly fishing, accuracy is everything.
 Whether it's the right drift in the feeding lane, the sightline of a cruising predator, or the right level of the water column, the difference between success and failure is often measured in inches.